10 Best YouTube Channels for Learning Intermediate Spanish

 If you’ve read this far, I know you’re serious.
 So, here comes a little strategy session that will help you make the most of the best YouTube channels out there for learning Spanish.
 After all, your goal is not to entertain yourself but to be able to have actual Spanish conversations, right?

-It’s tough to piecemeal YouTube videos together to gain much traction at the intermediate level.
+But it’s tough to piecemeal YouTube videos together to gain much traction at the intermediate level.

 You’ll cut back on your decision fatigue about what to learn.
 And you’re much more likely to stay consistent with your Spanish habit.